vseventer/sharp-cli/README.md

     --crop <string>              Crop the resized image based on the specified gravity (north, east, south, west, center).
     --embed                      Resize the image, then embed on a background.
+    --extendTop <number>         Pixels to add to the top edge.
+Use in conjunction with --extendLeft, --extendBottom, and --extendRight.
+    --extendLeft <number>        Pixels to add to the left edge.
+Use in conjunction with --extendTop, --extendBottom, and --extendRight.
+    --extendBottom <number>      Pixels to add to the bottom edge.
+Use in conjunction with --extendTop, --extendLeft, and --extendRight.
+    --extendRight <number>       Pixels to add to the right edge.
+Use in conjunction with --extendTop, --extendLeft, and --extendBottom.
     --extractHeight <number>     Height of the region to be extracted.
 Use in conjunction with --extractLeft, --extractTop, and --extractWidth.
     --extractLeft <number>       Left offset of the region to be extracted.
 Use in conjunction with